Search

 Interest rates

 • MYGAs typically offer higher interest rates and longer time periods than CDs.
-Often periods range from 3-10 years.
+Periods range from 3-10 years.
 Generally, longer time periods offer higher interest rates.

 • CDs are issued for time periods ranging in increments of months, such as 3 months, 6 months, 12 months, 18 months, 24 months or 36 months.
 The longest term is typically 60 months or five years.

-The interest rates on both MYGAs and CDs are fixed for the entire term, so you’ll know exactly how much you'll earn.
+The interest rates on both MYGAs and CDs are fixed for the entire term.

 How they’re taxed

-• A MYGA is tax-deferred, so you won't pay taxes on your earnings until you withdraw the money.
-This helps your money accumulate even faster due to compound interest.
+• A MYGA is tax-deferred, so earnings are not taxed until the money is withdrawn.
+This helps your invested dollars accumulate at a faster rate due to compound interest.
 With compound interest, your earnings grow based on your original investment and interest earned.
 In other words, the interest you earn each year gets added to your account balance.
 Then, the next year's interest is calculated based on the new, larger balance, so your earnings grow at an accelerated rate.
 Taxable withdrawals before age 59½ may also be subject to a 10% federal tax penalty.

 Early withdrawals & surrenders

-Both MYGAs and CDs are designed for you to leave your money in them until the end of the term.
+Both MYGAs and CDs are designed for you to leave your money invested until the end of the term.

-• With MYGAs, surrender charges may apply, depending on the type of MYGA you choose.
-So, you may not only lose interest, but also principal—the money you originally contributed to the MYGA.
-In addition, some MYGAs have a Market Value Adjustment (MVA).
+• With MYGAs, surrender charges may apply if you withdraw more than the annual maximum amount allowed.
+As a result, you may not earn interest on a portion of the money you originally contributed to the MYGA.
+Withdrawals subject to surrender charges in the MYGA version with Market Value Adjustment (“MVA”) are also subject to the interest rate on the date of withdrawal.
 MVA is an adjustment—either positive or negative—to the accumulated value if you make a partial surrender above the free amount or fully surrender your contract during the surrender charge period.

 • With CDs, interest rate penalties may apply for early withdrawals.
 This means you may lose interest but not the principal amount contributed to the CD.
 This makes CDs more flexible than MYGAs with regard to early withdrawals.